backdrop-contrib/github_stats/README.md

 So this module's probably only useful for a handful of people.
 It provides no value for BackdropCMS users or admins.

-Add projects via github-project/add, you have to add the project name and the Github path.
+**Add projects via form on github-project/add**, you have to add the project name and the Github path.
 The rest gets fetched automatically.

-There's an overview table on github-project/list.
+There's an overview table on **github-project/list**.

 Permissions aren't very fine grained.
 Adapt as needed on admin/config/people/permissions#module-github_stats.